rosca002/Testing_BFAST_settings/Bfast_Spatial_Guide.md

   returnLayers = c("breakpoint", "magnitude", "error"), sensor = NULL, ...)
 ```

-##Input data: What vegetation index to choose?
+##Input data: What vegetation index to use?

 Spectral indices, whether wetness related indices or greenness related indices, are simple and robust techniques to extract quantitaive information on the amount of vegetation for every pixel in an image.